When Harry Met Sally...: Legacy

 Over the years, When Harry Met Sally... has become "the quintessential contemporary feel-good relationship movie that somehow still rings true".
 Before she died, Ephron still received letters from people obsessed with the film and still had "people who say to me all the time, 'I was having a Harry-and-Sally relationship with him or her'."
 The film is 23rd on AFI's 100 Years...
 100 Laughs list of the top comedy films in American cinema and number 60 on Bravo's "100 Funniest Movies."
 Entertainment Weekly named it as one of the Top 10 romantic movies of all time.
 The magazine also ranked it 12th on their Funniest Movies of the Past 25 Years list.
 The periodical also ranked it 7th on their 25 Best Romantic Movies of the Past 25 Years list and #3 on their Top 25 Modern Romances list.
 The film has inspired countless romantic comedies, including A Lot Like Love, No Strings Attached, Hum Tum, and Definitely, Maybe.
 In addition, the film helped popularize many ideas about love that have become household concepts now, such as the "high-maintenance" girlfriend and the "transitional person".
-"You can find traces of 'When Harry Met Sally' DNA in virtually every romantic comedy that's been made since," The A.V.
+"You can find traces of When Harry Met Sally DNA in virtually every romantic comedy that's been made since," The A.V.
 Club noted.

+In 2006, Writers Guild of America West ranked its screenplay 40th in WGA's list of 101 Greatest Screenplays.
 In June 2008, AFI revealed its "Ten top Ten"—the best ten films in ten "classic" American film genres—after polling over 1,500 people from the creative community.
 When Harry Met Sally was acknowledged as the sixth best film in the romantic comedy genre.
 It is also ranked #15 on Rotten Tomatoes' 25 Best Romantic Comedies.
 In early 2004, the film was adapted for the stage in a Theatre Royal Haymarket production starring Luke Perry and Alyson Hannigan.
 Molly Ringwald and Michael Landes later replaced Hannigan and Perry for the second cast.
 In 2022, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".